 3. Playful Art: Art is usually a key decor element in boutique hotels.
 The Rachel Brown Art at The Landsby Hotel is one of the details I remember most about our stay.
 It’s also what makes Kit Kemp’s hotels so whimsical.

-4. Texture & Pattern: Throw pillows, faux fur, patterned rugs, and cozy throw are all details that pack a lot of punch.
+4. Texture & Pattern: Throw pillows, faux fur, patterned rugs, and cozy throws are all details that pack a lot of punch.
 Adding some of these elements are a great way to spruce up your home as the seasons change.
 I really need a storage unit to house all my extra throw pillows!

 5. Gorgeous Glassware: A beautiful bar is almost always part of the boutique hotel experience, and the easiest way to recreate this at home is with your glassware.
 From vintage colored glasses to oversize wine glasses, impress your guests with a collected mix.